 Genome sequencing will be combined with microbiome, clinical, and phenotype information to allow deeper analysis of diseased and healthy individuals based on inferred local ancestries.

-The top goal of the consortium is to expedite the precision medical applications for Asian patients and build up analytical capabilities to parse big data sets.
-The initiative is being led by Professor Stephan Schuster of Nanyang Technological University (NTU Singapore) and Professor Jeong-Sun Seo, Director of the Genomic Medicine Institute (GMI-SNU) and Chairman of Psomagen.
+The initiative is led by a consortium of companies, academics, and other major stakeholders in the field of genetics, including Professor Stephan Schuster of Nanyang Technological University (NTU Singapore) and Professor Jeong-Sun Seo, Director of the Genomic Medicine Institute (GMI-SNU) and Chairman of Psomagen.
 Other companies supporting the project include MedGenome and Illumina.

-The Genome Asia 100K initiative, 100K Genome Project and US Precision Medicine Initiative are all crucial to disease prevention and potentially curing cancer.
-The projects have all become feasible over the last few years due to the improving ability to sequence the human genome, improved technologies for biomedical analysis, and new tools that allow for large datasets.
-By utilizing big-data parsing tools and artificial intelligence, researchers now have the ability to use large amounts of data to apply precision medicine to multiple goals, including cancer prevention.
-In the short-term, these projects can be expected to lead to:
+Large-scale sequencing projects like this one have become feasible over the last few years due to the improving ability to sequence the human genome.
+We’ve also seen improved technologies for biomedical analysis and new tools that allow for large datasets.
+With big-data parsing tools and artificial intelligence, researchers can use large amounts of data to apply precision medicine to multiple goals, including cancer prevention.

-- Innovative clinical drug trials for both adult and pediatric cancers.
+- Innovative clinical drug trials.

 - Greater adoption of combination therapies.

-In the long-term, these projects can be expected to:
+In the long-term, these projects could: